JoeHO888/JoeHo888.github.io/projects/Attempt-to-solve-Geetest-CAPTCHA.md

 ### 3. Locate where the icons are in the main pane

 The basic idea is to extract the external boundary of each icon, then we can get some "critical" points of that boundary (i.e. the points can form the boundary via joining them with various straight lines.).
-After that, we can draw the bounding box (a.k.a rectangle) from these points by comparing these points' x and y coordinates, e.g. top left corner of the boundary box is the top left point
+After that, we can draw the bounding box (a.k.a rectangle) from these points by comparing these points' x and y coordinates, e.g. top left corner of the boundary box is the top left "critical" point

 Draw a bounding box for each icon in main pane.
-It serves two purpose.First, it visualizes the result, thus helps me debug.
-Second, the bounding boxes provide me the exact coordinates, we use coordinates to get a patch of area and resize that patch to the size of targets so that we can enhance the accuracy of our bot.
+It serves two purpose.First, it visualizes the result, thus helps us debug.
+Second, the bounding boxes provide me the exact coordinates, we can use coordinates to get a patch of area.
+Then, we can compare the targets with these areas bounded by bounding boxes.

 ```
 _, contours, hierarchy = cv2.findContours(pane, cv2.RETR_EXTERNAL, cv2.CHAIN_APPROX_SIMPLE) #Calculate the contours.
 Boundary is the layman term of contour
 ```

 ```
-(x, y, w, h) = cv2.boundingRect(contour) #Obtain the coordinates of top left corner (x,y), width and height of bounding box
+(x, y, w, h) = cv2.boundingRect(contour) #Obtain the coordinates of top left corner (x,y), width and height of a bounding box
 ```
 {% include figure.html image="/images/Attempt-To-Solve-Geetest-CAPTCHA/icons-located-in-main-pane.jpg" alt="Locate icons in the main pane" caption="Locate icons in the main pane" %}
-Remark:
-The boundary we are looking for is  external boundary, so that we can obtain the largest boundary box for the icon and avoid too many computation if we obtain all boundaries.
-A counter example is as below: https://docs.opencv.org/3.4/d9/d8b/tutorial_py_contours_hierarchy.html

 ### 4. Locate where the targets at the bottom
-Targets are not in tidy and proper manner, so we need to detect them.
-We can use the method described in last step to extract them without extra image processing, as the targets are already in black while the background are in white.
+Although we know targets are at the bottom of main pane, they are positioned in a row and not in a tidy and proper manner.
+Hence, we spend some efforts to extract them.
+Fortunately, We can use the method described in last step to extract them without extra image processing, as the targets are already in black while the background are in white.
 {% include figure.html image="/images/Attempt-To-Solve-Geetest-CAPTCHA/targets-located-in-main-pane.jpg" alt="Locate targets at the bottom" caption="Locate targets at the bottom" %}

 ### 5. Calcuate the similarity for each pair of icons and targets
 Actually, we do not only compare the similarity between each pair of icons and targets.
 Instead, we keep rotate the target and compare the similarity between each rotation of it and an icon, then denotate the highest similarity as the similarity of that target and icon.
 Why are we doing so?
 Because the icons and targets have different degrees of rotation, doing so can improve the accuracy.
+{% include figure.html image="/images/Attempt-To-Solve-Geetest-CAPTCHA/different-rotations-for-Icon-and-target.jpg" alt="Icon and Target have different degrees of rotation" caption="Icon and Target have different degrees of rotation" %}
 ```
 # Rotate the target by d degree each time and calculate the similarity
 def calculate_max_matching(target,icon,d):